Mannerspk/student-records-processor/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is for educational purposes.

 ## 📝 Notes